Watchdog Flags Cannabis Products with Unproven Opioid Addiction Claims

 The Claim of CBD for Opioid Addiction

 Early evidence suggests CBD could be used for opioid addiction, but regulators will not allow unproven medical claims to be displayed on products.
-A 2009 study found that CBD inhibits cue-induced heroin-seeking, but the study was limited to rat model.
+A 2009 study found that CBD inhibits cue-induced heroin-seeking, but the study was limited to a rat model.
 A 2019 double-blind, randomized, placebo-controlled study found that CBD for the reduced cue-induced craving and anxiety in drug-abstinent individuals with Heroin Use Disorder.

 Cannabis companies must abide by strict regulations such as avoiding unproven medical claims, or otherwise face the wrath of regulators such as the FDA.
 The FDA notes, for instance, that the CBD industry is especially overrun with cure-all claims.